Bayesian experimental design without posterior calculations: an adversarial approach: Discussion

 \subsection{Limitations and future research}

 \paragraph{Intractable Fisher information}

-Our methods have assumed that the Fisher information, and associated gradients, can easily be evaluated.
-When the Fisher information cannot be evaluated in this way but the score function \eqref{eq:score} can, it is possible to produce an unbiased estimate of the Fisher information.
+Our methods have assumed that the FIM, and associated gradients, can easily be evaluated.
+When the FIM cannot be evaluated but the likelihood or score function \eqref{eq:score} can, it is possible to produce an unbiased estimate of the FIM.
 Appendix \ref{sec:estimationMore} describes this and how it can be used for experimental design.
+Section \ref{sec:pk_realistic} contained an application.

-However for many models the score function cannot be evaluated due to the presence of latent variables, such as nuisance parameters.
-Unbiased estimation of the Fisher information is possible if one can sample from the posterior for the latent variables.
-See Appendix \ref{sec:estimationMore} for details.
-An interesting direction for future research is to approximate this posterior during the optimisation process using machine learning approaches, similar to \cite{Foster:2020} and \cite{Kleinegesse:2020}.
-This would help unlock applications to experimental design for model choice and to optimise predictive performance \citep{Ryan:2016}, both cases where model parameters are treated as nuisance parameters.
+However sometimes the likelihood and score function cannot be evaluated.
+One common reason is the presence of latent variables, such as nuisance parameters.
+Appendix \ref{sec:estimationMore} describes difficulties of implementing our approach in this setting, and sketches methods to do so, which we plan to investigate in future research.

 \paragraph{Discrete designs}

 Gradient based optimisation is only available for a continuous space of possible designs.
 It would be of interest to develop analogous methods to this paper for discrete designs.
 These could be based on discrete optimisation algorithms, or involve relaxation of the discrete problem to a continuous approximation.